GentSht/ArXiV_analysis/README.md

 ## Future implementations

 This project is definitely not a closed one.
 To the day this is being written, other ideas are being thought of, such as evaluating other models like SVM or Gradient Boosting.
 The next logical step would be to include in the features the citations that the authors received before the article has been published.
 Indeed, an article written by a reputed physicist has more chances to be cited.
 Also, it is interesting to investigate the role of the abstract and the google HITS in the citation evolution of an article.
-A neural network could be useful and has been used other [times](https://arxiv.org/abs/1809.04365).
+A neural network could be useful and has been used other times.
+Finally, one could also increase the statistics and study if the models scale well to new data.